Quelet reaction: Reaction conditions and limitations

 The reaction requires a strong acid catalyst, but both Lewis acids and Brownsted-Lowry acids can be used in the Quelet reaction.
 It has been noted that aqueous formaldehyde sometimes produces a better yield than paraformaldehyde.
 The reaction was first reported using zinc(II) chloride, however the reaction has been noted to proceed in the absence of this catalyst in highly activated aromatic compounds.
 If using an aromatic compound where the para-site is blocked, the reaction will add in the ortho-position (see example right).

 Not all aromatic compounds can undergo Quelet reactions.
 For example, too highly halogenated aromatic compounds, aromatic compounds with nitro groups, and terphenyls cannot be used as reactants for Quelet reactions.
 Even for compounds that can undergo Quelet reactions, there sometimes exists other reactions that produce the same products in higher yields.
-The Quelet reaction can produce dangerous halomethyl ethers, gaseous and liquid compounds that are toxic to humans, and therefore is sometimes passed up for chloromethylations without these harmful biproducts.
+The Quelet reaction can produce dangerous halomethyl ethers, gaseous and liquid compounds that are toxic to humans, and therefore is sometimes passed up for chloromethylations without these harmful byproducts.